THOMASELOVE/432-classes-2024/class13/README.md

 1. Feedback and grades and an answer sketch for Quiz 1 will be available in time for Thursday's class.
 I will discuss the Quiz in detail in class Thursday.
     - The list of people who responded to the Bonus Question in time (by noon today) on Campuswire [is posted here](https://github.com/THOMASELOVE/432-quizzes-2024/blob/main/quiz1/README.md#who-has-provided-a-response-to-the-bonus-question).
 Let me know immediately if your name is not listed but you completed the Bonus Question on time.
 2. There is no Minute Paper this week.
 The next Minute Paper comes after Class 15.
+3. Lab 4 grades and feedback will be posted to the Course Grading Roster on our Shared Drive by **class time**.

 ## Supplemental Materials / Sources for Today